konsumer/crossaudio/README.md

 crossaudio file.js --cutoff=74 --resonance=71
 ```

-Instead of a number, you can use `note` and `gate`, which will send midi info.
+Instead of a number, you can use `note` and `gate`, which will send midi note info.

 ```sh
 crossaudio file.js --mygate=gate --mynote=note